pioneers/ydl/docs/reference.rst

 API Reference
 =================

+.. py:attribute:: DEFAULT_HOST
+    :type: str

+    The default host that the server and client bind to.

-.. py:attribute:: DEFAULT_ADDR
+.. py:attribute:: DEFAULT_PORT
-    :type: Tuple[str, int]
+    :type: int

-    The default address and port that the server and client bind to.
+    The default port that the server and client bind to.

 .. autoclass:: Client
    :members: